danypype/web-content-deduplicator/README.md

 ## 3. Image sets intersector

 Input `n` sets of `Image`s.
-Retrieve the intersection of the two sets, given a probability threshold
+Retrieve the intersection of the given sets, based on a specified probability threshold `P`

 ## 4. ...